Wake up, Mom, it’s time for the Quiz!

 Apparently it performed poorly and Andy ended up getting dropped from RSO records by label founder Robert Stigwood.
 (Bee Gees’ manager.)

-I’m sure his drug use had something to do with it too.
+I’m sure his drug use had something to do with it.

 Oh.
 Drug use.
 Well, that’s different.
 Never mind!
 And by the way, “After Dark” was a great song!

 Here it is now.
-I don’t know how many people know about it but they should!
+I don’t know how many people know about this song, but they should!

 The other album celebrating an anniversary is none other than “Sweet Baby James” by James Taylor.
 It turned 50.